NicolasVitorP/NicolasVitorP/README.md

 <div align="center">
 </div>

 Hi!
 I'm Nick

 Front-End Developer | Brazil

-I’ve always preferred understanding and solving problems rather than just pointing them out.
-This mindset, combined with my early curiosity for technology, led me to front-end development — a field where I can merge logic, design, and usability to create real experiences.
+I’m passionate about turning ideas into interactive, intuitive, and visually engaging web experiences.
+From a young age, I’ve loved exploring technology and breaking down complex problems — this curiosity naturally led me to front-end development, where logic meets design and usability.

-I focus on HTML, CSS/SASS, JavaScript (with a focus on logic and object-oriented programming), and tools like Git and GitHub.
-I have basic knowledge of UX and am learning to consume REST APIs to integrate external data into applications.
-My goal is to build responsive, well-organized interfaces with clean code.
+I specialize in crafting clean, responsive, and organized interfaces using HTML, CSS/SASS, and JavaScript (with strong object-oriented and problem-solving skills).
+I work with tools like Git and GitHub, and continuously expand my knowledge in UX principles and consuming REST APIs to integrate dynamic data seamlessly.

+My mission is simple: build web experiences that are not only functional but also a delight to use, merging aesthetics, performance, and maintainable code.